-Strategy Task Task Timeline Responsibility Achievements against outcomes Disability Access Audit Online (DAA). best practice and legislation.DAA is reviewed annually.
-Services Promote awareness of DEC's participation in the You're Welcome Access Initiative .
+Strategy Task Task Timeline Responsibility Achievements against outcomes Review and revise DEC's Disability Access Audit Online (DAA).
+DAA is updated to reflect current best practice and legislation.
+DAA is reviewed annually.
+December 2007 Manager People Services Promote awareness of DEC's participation in the You're Welcome Access Initiative.
 You're Welcome Access Initiative information is placed on DEC's website (NatureBase) and DEC intranet.
 The initiative is promoted via Environment and Conservation News and other media sources/publications.
 Information provided for the You're Welcome Access Initiative is updated every six months.
-Ongoing DEC Co-ordinator - Your Welcome Access Initiative Ensure all new DEC buildings are accessible to people with disabilities.
-Develop a policy on leasing of premises to ensure they are accessible to people with disabilities.
-June 2008 Manager Supply Services Regional, Branch and District Managers to progressively upgrade access to DEC buildings.
-Priorities are based on the following indicators: • Employees with disabilities • Visitor numbers • Costs • Ease of modification Audit and identify access barriers to all DEC buildings and facilities.
+Ongoing DEC Co-ordinator - Your Welcome Access Initiative Information for Naturebase in development Article in Conservation News and DECmatters Ensure all new DEC buildings are accessible to people with disabilities.
+Ensure all new DEC leases are audited for accessibility to people with disabilities.
+Ensure all DEC buildings are accessible to people with disabilities or have a 'disabled access strategy' to mitigate access difficulties.
+June 2008 Manager Supply Services Complete Regional, Branch and District Managers to progressively upgrade access to DEC buildings.
+Priorities are based on the following indicators: Audit and identify access barriers to all DEC buildings and facilities.
 Engage consultant to prioritise list of works.
-Make submission to the Executive to commence work on rectifying identified barriers Ongoing Manager Provide all regional staff with Site Planning and Design - Universal Access awareness training.
+Make submission to the Executive to commence work on rectifying identified barriers Ongoing Manager Refer Attachment 1

+Strategy Task Task Timeline Responsibility Achievements against outcomes Provide all regional staff with Site Planning and Design - Universal Access awareness training.
 Develop Site Planning and Design - Universal Access.
 Training to be provided at regional meetings/seminars annually.
-Ensure target groups - Rangers and Conservation Employees receive June 2008 Ongoing Ongoing Recreation and Landscape Coordinator Landscape Architects against outcomes training.
+Ensure target groups - Rangers and Conservation Employees receive training.
+June 2008 Ongoing Ongoing Recreation and Landscape Unit Landscape Architects Complete and ongoing.
+Recreation Planning and Management Course addresses access issues, run annually Continue to improve access by ensuring practice and appropriate standards are developed for recreation facilities on DEC managed estates.
 Developing planning and design guidelines for recreation facilities.
-December 2007 Coordinator Recreation and Landscape Unit Participate in the Australian Standards Outdoor Access working group to develop appropriate national standards for outdoor access in natural areas.
-December 2009 Complete access audit on all DEC meeting rooms.
-Place list of meeting rooms on intranet.
-December 2008 Disability Access and Inclusion Committee Developing planning and design guidelines for recreation facilities.
 Participate in the Australian Standards Outdoor Access working group to develop appropriate national standards for outdoor access in natural areas.
+December 2007 December 2009 Coordinator Recreation and Landscape Unit Guidelines are being prepared for access in natural areas.
+Australian Standards working group is not currently active due to AS priorities.
+Create a list of DEC meeting rooms across the various sites that are suitable for meetings with people with a disability.
 Complete access audit on all DEC meeting rooms.
 Place list of meeting rooms on intranet.
-Developing planning and design guidelines for recreation facilities.
-Participate in the Australian Standards Outdoor Access working group to develop appropriate national standards for outdoor access in natural areas.December 2007 December 2009Complete access audit on all DEC meeting rooms.
-Place list of meeting rooms on intranet.December 2007 December 2009 Developing planning and design guidelines for recreation facilities.
-Participate in the Australian Standards Outdoor Access working group to develop appropriate national standards for outdoor access in natural areas.December 2007 December 2009Coordinator Recreation and Landscape UnitComplete access audit on all DEC meeting rooms.
-Place list of meeting rooms on intranet.December 2008Disability Access and Inclusion Committee
+Advise staff via broadcast email.
+December 2008 Disability Access and Inclusion Committee